aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 #### .jsii Files

-1. The .jsii.tabl.json  and .jsii files are both “pretty-printed.”
-We can reduce their size to 42 MB (-23%) and 30 MB (-33%) by removing all the whitespace and newlines.
-We will not take this solution, because the space savings is not as significant as compression.
-And, then we can maintain the benefit of using pretty-printed JSON when uncompressed.
-2. Vend the Rosetta tablet file (.jsii.tabl.json) separately.
+Vend the Rosetta tablet file (.jsii.tabl.json) separately.
 On each release, we would publish this file as a separate artifact on GitHub releases, and reference the URI from the jsii assembly (.jsii).
 This solution will not be pursued at this time.
 There are several issues with de-coupling the Rosetta tablet file from the artifacts that customers install, and with requiring the JSII runtime to run in an environment that has access to the public endpoint where it would be hosted.

 #### Source Map Files (.js.map)